 The difference between an earth and sea burial is only in the final resting place.
-In the words of alislam.org, the shrouded body should be lowered into the water “in a vessel of clay or with a weight tied to its feet”.
+The shrouded body should be lowered into the water in a vessel of clay or with a weight tied to its feet.

 If a person dies on a ship and there is no risk of decay, the body is retained on board to be buried in the ground after reaching land.
 Otherwise, after the Muslim rites are performed, the body is lowered into the sea as far as possible to avoid being disturbed by the sea predators.

 Green to the end – the environmental impact of burials

 - Water pollution is one of the most commonly cited problems of large cemeteries.
 As remains are converted to minerals the drainage shifts although drinking sources are not affected negatively.

 - Any infective viruses in the deceased can be isolated by surrounding plants.
 Placing plants with intricate root systems around burial sites is a productive and beautiful way to pull viruses from the soil and counter soil and water contamination, which restricts the movement of microorganisms through the soil.

 - If you considered a cremation remember that is uses substantial amounts of energy and fuel, as well as expelling carbon monoxide into the atmosphere – a potent greenhouse gas.

 - Sea burials degrade at a slower rate due to the oxygen levels and cooler temperatures.

 - With the help of natural microbial processes and corrosion, even an eco-coffin made from recycled material will eventually break down into its basic natural elements.